moritzheiber/aws-kickstarter/README.md

 Make it your practice to not only read this README but also the relevant Terraform source code files.

+To utilize your provisioned resources you need to [configure your AWS CLI properly](docs/create_access_key.md).
+The same setup will also work for Terraform, or any other application that's using the AWS SDKs (just make sure to specify the right `AWS_PROFILE`).

 ### One IAM account

 Located in [`scenarios/iam_one_account`](scenarios/iam_one_account).